apoorvsxna/VidSense-MindsDB/README.md

 ### Summarization
 Get concise summaries of YouTube videos to grasp the main points and essential information quickly.
 This feature helps users efficiently access key ideas without watching the full content.

-### Quiz Generation
+### Additional Prompts
-Create interactive quizzes from YouTube video content.
-This feature extracts key information from video captions and formulates questions, offering users a way to test their understanding of the material.
+The question-answering tab also supports any other prompts such as "Generate a quiz", enhancing the utility.

 ## Technologies Used

-- Frontend: HTML/CSS
+- Frontend: HTML/CSS/JavaScript
 - Backend: Flask
 - AI Integration: Google Gemini
 - Containerization: Docker